SBA-Info-Solutions-PVT/Watsonx-AI/README.md

 # Watsonx-AI

-Hi this is from Dev Team
+This is from Dev Team

 This is from QA-Team